-- (d) Engagement quality review An objective evaluation of the significant judgments made by the engagement team and the conclusions reached thereon, performed by the engagement quality reviewer and completed on or before the date of the engagement report. - (e) Engagement quality reviewer A partner, other individual in the firm, or an external individual appointed by the firm to perform the engagement quality review. - (f) Engagement team All partners and staff performing the engagement, and any other individuals who perform procedures on the engagement, including individuals engaged by the firm or a network firm.
-The engagement team excludes an external expert engaged by the firm or by a network firm, and also excludes individuals within the client's internal audit function who provide direct assistance on an audit engagement when the external auditor complies with the requirements of ISA 610 (Revised 2013).23 - (g) External inspections Inspections or investigations undertaken by an external oversight authority related to the firm's system of quality management or engagements performed by the firm.
+- (g) External inspections Inspections or investigations undertaken by an external oversight authority related to the firm's system of quality management or engagements performed by the firm.
 (Ref: Para.
 A11) - (h) Firm A sole practitioner, partnership or corporation or other entity of professional accountants, or public sector equivalent.
 (Ref: Para.
-A12) - (i) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body. - (j) Network firm A firm or entity that belongs to a network. - (k) Network24 A larger structure: (Ref: Para.
-A13-A14) - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality management policies or procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (I) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (m) Personnel Partners and staff. - (n) Professional judgment The application of relevant training, knowledge and experience, within the context of professional standards, in making informed decisions about the courses of action that are appropriate in the design, implementation and operation of the firm's system of quality management.
+A12) - (i) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognised stock exchange, or are marketed under the regulations of a recognised stock exchange or other equivalent body. - (j) Network firm A firm or entity that belongs to a network. - (k) Network6 A larger structure: (Ref: Para.
+A13-A14) - (i) That is aimed at cooperation, and - (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality management policies or procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (1) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (m) Personnel Partners and staff. - (n) Professional judgement The application of relevant training, knowledge and experience, within the context of professional standards, in making informed decisions about the courses of action that are appropriate in the design, implementation and operation of the firm's system of quality management. - (o) Professional standards AUASB Engagement Standards, as defined in the AUASB's Preface to the Australian Quality Management, Auditing, Review, Other Assurance and Related Services Pronouncements, and relevant ethical requirements. - (p) Quality objectives The objectives that, when achieved by the firm, collectively provide the firm with reasonable assurance that the objectives of the system of quality management are achieved. - (q) Quality risks Risks arising from conditions, events, circumstances, actions or inactions that may adversely affect the achievement of a quality objective(s). - (r) Reasonable assurance In the context of the ASQMs, a high, but not absolute, level of assurance. - (s) Relevant ethical requirements Principles of professional ethics and ethical requirements that are applicable to professional accountants when undertaking engagements that are audits or reviews of financial reports and other financial information, other assurance or related services engagements.
+Relevant ethical assistances is restricted to situations where it is permitted.
+As defined in the Accounting and Professional I Ethics Standards Board's Code of Ethics for Professional Accountants (including International Independence Standards) (APESB Code)

-23 ISA 610 (Revised 2013), Using the Work of Internal Auditors, establishes limits on the use of direct assistance.
+5 ASA 610, Using the Work of Internal Auditors, establishes limits on the use of direct assistance.
 It also acknowledges that the external auditor may be prohibited by law or regulation from obtaining direct assistance from internal auditors.
 Therefore, the use of direct assistances is restricted to situations where it is permitted.